 Goodwill is equally amortized over the period during which it has an effect in 20 years or less.
 However, if the amount of goodwill is small, such amount is fully depreciated at the time of generation.

-(8) Adoption of consolidated tax payment system
+(8) Adoption of the group tax sharing system